-South Asian Climatic Outlook Forum (SASCOF-8)
+South Asian Climatic Outlook Forum (SASCOF-10)

-Above-normal rainfall is likely during the 2016 southwest monsoon season (June - September) over much of South Asia.
-Above normal rainfall is likely over broad areas of central and western parts of South Asia.
-Below-normal rainfall is most likely over eastern parts of the region and the southeastern part of the peninsula.
-Normal rainfall is likely over the remaining areas.
+Normal Rainfall is most likely during the 2017 southwest monsoon season (June - September) over much of South Asia.
+More specifically:

+- Below-normal rainfall is most likely over broad areas of north-western, central and south-eastern parts of South Asia. - Above-normal rainfall is most likely over broad areas of eastern and the south-western parts of the region. - Normal rainfall is most likely over the remaining areas.

-This consensus outlook for the 2016 southwest monsoon rainfall over South Asia has been developed through an expert assessment of the prevailing global climate conditions and forecasts from different climate models from around the world.
-The strong El Niño conditions that prevailed over the Pacific Since July, 2015 have now weakened to moderate level.
-There is strong consensus among experts that El Niño conditions will continue to weaken and reach neutral level by the middle of the southwest monsoon season.
-There is a possibility of La Nina conditions developing in the later part if the season, but it is recognized that there is uncertainty about its development and timing.
-There is also consensus that there is declining El Niño conditions will not have any adverse impacts on the southwest monsoon rainfall over the region.
-Other regional and global factors that can affect the region were also considered in arriving at this consensus outlook.
+This consensus outlook for the 2017 southwest monsoon rainfall over South Asia has been developed through an expert assessment of the prevailing global climate conditions and forecasts from different climate models from the participating National Meteorological Services (NMSs) and from around the world.
+The weak La Nina conditions that prevailed over the Pacific during the latter part of the last year (2016) weakened and turned to neutral ENSO conditions in January, 2017.
+Currently, warm neutral ENSO conditions are prevailing.
+There is strong consensus among experts that neutral ENSO conditions are likely to continue through the spring season and weak EL- Nino conditions are likely to develop in the second half of this year.
+However, it is recognized that there is uncertainty about the impact of development of weak El Nino conditions on the southwest monsoon season rainfall over the region.
+Other regional and global factors that may affect the region were also considered in arriving at this consensus outlook.

-MONSOON 2016 FAILURE
+MONSOON 2017 FAILURE

-Although SASCOF-6 findings and PMD's Monsoon Outlook have not at all indicated a dry spell for 2016, however in case there is drought like conditions in the province then PDMA Sindh may roll out its Drought Contingency Plan which would be a separate document covering roles and responsibilities of Government Agencies, Line Departments and Humanitarian Agencies for effective drought emergency, response and rehabilitation for the affected district (s).
+As per PMD's Monsoon Outlook, there is a likelihood of Drought Conditions due to less frequent rains in Southern half of the country for 2017.
+In that case PDMA Sindh may roll out its Drought Contingency Plan which would be a separate document covering roles and responsibilities of Government Agencies, Line Departments and Humanitarian Agencies for effective drought emergency, response and rehabilitation for the affected district (s).

-2.10 MONSOON 2016 PREPAREDNESS CONSULTATIONS
+2.10 MONSOON 2017 PREPAREDNESS CONSULTATIONS